Stems for Winter Interest

-The deciduous Cornus | Dogwoods are so well suited to this garden as the soil is wet and heavy and for years I’ve been growing Cornus ‘Mid Winter Fire'.
-Two Cornus ‘Baton Rouge' are the newest shrubs that I’ve added for winter interest.
+The deciduous Cornus | Dogwoods are so well suited to this garden as the soil is wet and heavy.
+I’ve been growing Cornus ‘Mid Winter Fire’ for many years.
+Two Cornus ‘Baton Rouge’ plants are the newest shrubs that I’ve added for winter interest.
 They’ve the most intense scarlet winter stems especially when the sun is shining.
 You have to see if for yourself to believe it

 |contrasting colours and shapes from the Cornus “Baton Rouge’ H4 and the carex grass.|

 Their stems literally glow on a bright and sunny day and contrast so well with bronze coloured carex grass and the red cowberry Vaccinium vitis-idaea ‘Red Candy’.

 |Red berries for winter interest from Vaccinium vitis-idaea ‘Red Candy’ H5|

 |I’ve planted this one in a container for the winter months and added a few other plants from the garden.|